wix/Detox/README.md

 ## Getting Started

-Read the [Getting Started Guide](/docs/Introduction.GettingStarted.md) to get detox running on your app in less than 10 minutes.
+Read the [Getting Started Guide](/docs/Introduction.GettingStarted.md) to get Detox running on your app in less than 10 minutes.

 ## Documentation

-Learn everything about using detox from the [documentation](/docs/README.md).
+Learn everything about using Detox from the [documentation](/docs/README.md).

 ## See it in Action